Student housing in Swansea

 Definitely something to consider and well worth the money if your property will hold lots of expensive valuables.

 Whilst full–time students are exempt from this, part–time students are not.
-If you are planning on living with part–time students, you will need to take council tax into consideration.
+If you are planning on living with part–time students or someone that is not a student at all, you will need to take council tax into consideration.

 Food can be expensive.
-Cut down the costs by eating together – it's a great social activity and it'll save you money
+Cut down the costs by eating together – it's a great social activity and it will save you money

 Optional, but worth thinking about if you're not so keen on house work!